MartinTakac/cblock/README.md

-# cblock
+# CBlock

-A git project to keep upto date with Martin cblock.
-Cblock is a current Soul Machine's solution for sequencing and planning.
-Because of that, there will probably be multiple copies of cblock of different sizes in the avatar code, or in different runtimes.
-In order to minimise the risk of incosistencies, there will be one ultimate repo where the up-to-date cblock template will maintained - and it is here.
-All the development will be carried out on the template (with symbolic names), from which actual runtimes will be generated as needed by the runtime_generator.py resize python script.

-## Folder structure
-The cblock proper is embedded in cblock letters example (letters_template), which serves as its testbed and also for inspiration how to connect/use the cblock.
-For usage outside the letters example, you will need just the folder cblock.
-If you also want viewers, it comes with two sets of display shaders, one in the folder debug_displays, the other in displays.
-You can use both of them at the same time, or just one of them.
+Cblock is the current solution for sequencing and planning at Soul Machines.
+The model is expected to exist in multiple locations in the avatar, so it makes use of the BL Runtime Generator Python package.
+This project also includes the C++ tests for the model and the corresponding BLRG configurations for those tests.
+Tests render the template every time they are run, so any changes to the template will be immediately reflected in the tests.
+For information on the Docker-based testing infrastructure, please [see here](https://soulmachines.atlassian.net/wiki/spaces/COGARCH/pages/310542359/BL+Model+Testing).

+The cblock model was developed before we solidified our templating system so there are a few concessions we had to make.
+The cblock model template itself is located in `source/model_template`.
+This template has been updated to use the [BL Runtime Generator package](https://soulmachines.atlassian.net/wiki/spaces/COGARCH/pages/365723734/BL+Runtime+Generator).
+It has also been updated to include model parameters in the configuration.
+Since BLRG supports nested config variables, it is able to neatly separate them into a hierarchy.
+You can see a sample config in `source/misc/cblock_sample_config.json`.

+Note that this no longer matches Martin's cblock documentation, which originally asked the user to write a connector external to the model to set the parameters.
+There's nothing wrong with that approach, but the goal of BLRG is to declaratively define an entire working model, so including the parameters in the configuration file fits a bit better.

+Another change we had to make in order to fit the newer templating approach is to only include the model itself in the template directory.
+With this approach, you can (hopefully) render the template directly into an existing BL model and only have to write the input connectors.
+Unfortunately this means the displays and debug displays are not actually part of the template and must be manually added and connected.
+I don't know if that is a big problem or not.
+If it is let me know and we can update the template to include the displays, but I'm under the impression that they aren't necessary in the mother avatar.
+Regardless, the displays and their connectors are in `source/misc/display_code`.

+Any other useful bits of BL code that are required by cblock but are external to the model itself can be taken from the test folders directly.
+These folders, e.g. `source/cblock_tests/letters/runtime_data/scene`, contain the scaffolding required to feed cblock with test data.
+(They also include the displays in case the ones in `misc` are messed up).
+The tests themselves render the template into the `runtime_data/scene/cblock` folder (erasing it each time it's run), everything else remains static and, hopefully, are specific to the tests being run.
+Again, if my assumptions are wrong let me know and I can tweak the template to include the code that the cblock needs to operate.

+There are two sets of displays, `displays` and `debug_displays`.

-- to use (blue-brown) fancy displays, copy (along with cblock) the folder displays and the connector display_cblock.blc.
-Default visibility of all these displays is controlled by the constant displayConstants/is_visible.
+- To use any of these displays, you need to copy `displayConstants.blm` and `visibility.blc`.
+Default visibility of all these displays is controlled by the constant `displayConstants/is_visible`.
+- to use (blue-brown) fancy displays, copy the folder `displays` and the connector `display_cblock.blc`
-- to use (white-yellow-grey) debug displays, copy (along with cblock) the folder debug_displays and the connector debug_display.blc (debug displays are a bit more detailed, show the buffer and oscillator window for cooperation related timers).
+- to use (white-yellow-grey) debug displays, copy the folder `debug_displays` and the connector `debug_display.blc`.
+Debug displays are a bit more detailed, show the buffer and oscillator window for cooperation related timers.

-## How to resize cblock

-1. Change values of independent variables (see below) in cblock_config.json
-2. Run **python runtime_generator.py** with following arguments:
- **-r** [path\to\model_runtime_folder] **-c** [path\to\config_file.json]  **-o** [path\to\output_folder], e.g.
-**python runtime_generator.py -r letters_template -c cblock_config.json -o output**

-If the cblock takes input in the form of a vector/matrix/bitmap, set its dimensions in "#INPUT_BITMAP_DIM_X#","#INPUT_BITMAP_DIM_Y#".
-The bitmaps (or xy inputs) are internally individuated/converted to a sparse/localist representation by the individuation SOM of dimensions #INDIV_SOM_DIM_X#", #INDIV_SOM_DIM_Y#".
-Their product determines maximum number of elements that can be stored as tokens/individuals.
-System state/result/goal is a vector/matrix of dimensions #STATE_DIM_X#", #STATE_DIM_Y#".
-The buffer can store maximum #BUF_DIM_X#" x #BUF_DIM_Y#" elements (represented as a matrix just for occupancy display) - this determines the maximum length of a chunk.
-Sequencing SOM has dimensions "#SEQ_SOM_DIM_X#","#SEQ_SOM_DIM_Y#".
-Their product determines the maximum number of contextual transitions (combinations of tonic - context - recent - next - eos) that can be individually stored in the SOM.
-Planning SOM has dimensions "#PLAN_SOM_DIM_X#","#PLAN_SOM_DIM_Y#".
-Their product determines the maximum number of plans that can be individually stored in the SOM.